awsdocs/amazon-vpc-user-guide/doc_source/what-is-amazon-vpc.md

 ## Pricing for Amazon VPC<a name="pricing"></a>

 There's no additional charge for using a VPC\.
-There are charges for some VPC components, such as NAT gateways, Reachability Analyzer, and traffic mirroring\.
+There are charges for some VPC components, such as NAT gateways, IP Address Manager, traffic mirroring, Reachability Analyzer, and Network Access Analyzer\.
 For more information, see [Amazon VPC Pricing](http://aws.amazon.com/vpc/pricing/)\.